nus-cs2030s/2324-s2/docs/vim/quick-lessons.md

 Now try the following steps in `NORMAL` mode:

 1. Press ++slash++.
-2. Type in any word (_or prefix of a word_), we recomment the word `the`.
+2. Type in any word (_or prefix of a word_), we recommend the word `the`.
 3. Press ++enter++.

-After step 2, you should see the following with your command highlighted in red box.
+After step 2, you should see the following with your command highlighted in a red box.

 ![L02_S02](figures/L02_S02.png)